-Uwe Hasseldieck Paulmann, Founding Partner and Executive Director of ILTIS Consulting, a Santiago, Chile-based management consulting firm, explains that the leader of a family business, particularly in the founding generation, is often reluctant to relinquish control.
-"These leaders become so deeply enmeshed in the business that they become fearful of leaving the company they have worked for so long to create", says Hasseldieck.
+Experts concur that the leader of a family business, particularly in the founding generation, is often reluctant to relinquish control.
+"These leaders become so deeply enmeshed in the business that they become fearful of leaving the company they have worked for so long to create," explains one expert in a recent conversation with Boyden.
 "As a result, they avoid thinking about what will happen when they leave the company and subconsciously begin to envision themselves working at the company forever."

 Thus leaders often delay succession planning until they are in their later years, when health problems could begin to arise, demanding that the leader consider the company's management future, perhaps for the first time.
-However at this point, as Allan Marks, Managing Partner at Boyden Australia suggests, "The next generation frequently has had minimal exposure to the business and its processes, as the leader has been running the business on their own.
+However at this point, one expert suggests, "The next generation frequently has had minimal exposure to the business and its processes, as the leader has been running the business on their own.
 In these cases, the next generation is not always ready to assume real responsibilities and is often not interested in doing so."